-The deadlines for the current academic year are November 1 and March 15.
-Applications will be accepted one month before the deadlines.
-To apply, submit the following materials to firstname.lastname@example.org with “Friends of Rockwood Fund” in the subject field:
+The deadline for applications for support for the current academic year is March 15.
+Applications will be accepted one month before the deadline.
+To apply, submit the following materials (preferably as a single Word document or PDF) to materialculture@udel.

 - a current CV